Worcester, South Africa: British colonial history

 The first export grapes planted in the Hex River Valley dates from 1875.
 Today the Hex River Valley produces more than 17 million cartons of table grapes per annum.
 In the dryer southern regions of the valley, Olive production have also been added in recent years.

-Central to this agricultural production, is the Greater Brandvlei Dam, with a capacity of 342 million cubic litres.
+Central to this agricultural production, is the Greater Brandvlei Dam, with a capacity of 342 million cubic metres.
 The dam was completed in 1936, fully extended by 1987 and provides water to various irrigation schemes in the valley.

 Lord Charles Somerset named the new town for his eldest brother, the Marquis of Worcester and by 1840, 132 of the original 144 plots were sold.

 Captain Charles Trappes was responsible for the planning of the town.
 A dubious character in some ways, Trappes, however, was far in advance of his time when he laid out the wide streets and town blocks with vision and a high regard for squares.
 Trappes made the early builders put the houses close to the street and soon these builders would develop their own style of gables.
 An early visitor, James Backhouse found 1300 people living in the rising town in 1840.
 According to the 1844 Cape Almanac, William Watson ran one of the best hotels in the country and Bishop Gray said in 1845 that the houses were a great distance from each other.

 The Worcester District Council was proclaimed on 20 December 1855.
 The boundaries were northwest – Kleinberg, northeast – Bloutoring, southeast – Mowers Heights, southwest – Roodehoogte and west – Du Toitskloof Mountains.

 Sub division of the original plots dates back to the 1860s when the town experienced its first economic boom.
 By the 1890s, when there was a downturn in economic fortune the population grew at a considerable rate, as landless people moved to the town.
 Small industry, business and residence still operated within the original boundaries of the town.
 During the 1890s Worcester's community would also evolve into an uptown section for rich and middle-class people and a downtown section for so-called poor Whites and Coloured people.
 Even the Dutch Reformed Congregation would censure European and Coloured people living under desegregated circumstances.

 Worcester received Municipal status on 30 September 1895.
 A Town Council, consisting of 8 members governed the town.